-The results of risk assessment studies done by the other countries:
+The results of risk assessment studies done by countries from other Regions and Regional or intergovernmental Regional Organizations:

-Also, the risk assessment studies done by the other countries could be found in a different page.
+Also, the risk assessment studies done by countries from other Regions and Regional or intergovernmental Regional Organizations could be found in a different page.

-The target invasive species can be found with respect to the biological region.
+The target invasive alien species can be found with respect to the biological region.